Four Beauties

-The Four Beauties or Four Great Beauties are four Chinese women who were renowned for their beauty.
-The four are usually identified as Xi Shi, Wang Zhaojun, Diaochan, and Yang Guifei.
-The scarcity of historical records concerning them meant that much of what is known of them today has been greatly embellished by legend.
-They all were said to have in some manner caught the attention of a ruling king or emperor in their respective eras.
-They gained their reputation from the influence they exercised over kings and emperors and, consequently, the way their actions impacted Chinese history.
-Three of the Four Beauties brought kingdoms to their knees and their lives ended in tragedy.
+The Four Beauties or Four Great Beauties are four Chinese women who are renowned for their beauty and their impact on Chinese history through the influence they exercised over powerful men.
+The four are usually identified as Xi Shi, Wang Zhaojun, Diaochan, and Yang Yuhuan.
+Among them, Diaochan is a fictional character while the rest have been greatly embellished by legend.

 Background

 One of the earliest references to qualities later associated with the canonical Four Great Beauties appears in the Zhuangzi.
 In one chapter, the women Mao Qiang and Lady Li are described as "great beauties" who "when fish see them they dart into the depths, when birds see them they soar into the skies, when deer see them they bolt away without looking back".
-This passage is the source of the well-known Chinese idiom "to make fish sink and birds alight", which refers to feminine beauty (see 沉魚落雁).
+This passage is the source of the well-known Chinese idiom "to make fish sink and birds fall", which refers to feminine beauty (see 沉魚落雁).

+Biographies

 Xi Shi

 Xi Shi lived around the 7th to the 6th centuries BCE, during the Spring and Autumn period.
-Similar to the story in the Zhuangzi, she was said to be so entrancingly beautiful that fish would forget how to swim and sink below the surface upon seeing her reflection in the water.
+Similar to the story in the Zhuangzi, she was said to be so entrancingly beautiful that fishes would forget how to swim and sink below the surface upon seeing her reflection in the water.

 Xi Shi was from Zhuji, the capital of the Ancient Yue Kingdom.
 Goujian, the King of Yue, had surrendered to the rival state of Wu, with the aim of biding his time before enacting his revenge.
 Part of his plan was to dispatch Xi Shi as a gift to Fuchai, the King of Wu, in the hope that Fuchai would become infatuated with her and become distracted from his official duties.
 The plan was successful, with Fuchai spending all his time entertaining Xi Shi and not attending to military matters.
 In part due to his distraction, Goujian was able to defeat an unprepared Fuchai in battle.
 Fuchai, full of regret, committed suicide.

 There are two accounts of what then happened to Xi Shi.
 The first is that Goujian killed her by drowning her because he was afraid that he too would be mesmerized by her beauty.
 The second was that she eventually came together with her lover Fan Li and they lived in seclusion together.